265: The CFG Language

 (+ x 10)11

-Here, the control flow exiting the do CFG term can proceed along two possible edges, e1 and e2, depending on the parity of y in this example.
+Here, the control flow exiting the branch CFG term can proceed along two possible edges, e1 and e2, depending on the parity of y in this example.
 It stands out that the value of the example expression is not 13, as one might have expected, but 11.
-In other words, the binding of x that is visible in (+ x 10) is the let binding of x and not the binding as a return variable introduced in the finally CFG term.
-To understand this, we have to introduce the rule by with which the scope of return variables is determined.
-A CFG term (and, likewise, the result expression) are in the scope of a return variable if and only if this CFG term post-dominates definitions of this return variable, that is if all possible control flow paths starting at the CFG term and ending at a halt CFG term pass through a definition of the return variable, which happens along the entry edge of a finally CFG term.
-In the example above, this is not the case.
-There is a (statically possible) control-flow path from the entry block to the first halt CFG term that does not pass through a finally CFG term defining the return variable x.
+In other words, the binding of x that is visible in (+ x 10) is the let binding of x and not the CFG-variable binding introduced in the second return CFG term.
+To understand this, we have to introduce the rule by which the scope of definitions made by both return forms is determined.
+During backward flow, a CFG term (and, likewise, the result expression) is in the scope of such a CFG variable if and only if a definition of the variable post-dominates the CFG term, that is if every possible control-flow path starting at the CFG term and ending at a CFG term in either return form passes through such a definition.
+Such a binding does not exist during the original forward flow before its definition.
+It is visible during backward flow and, when a defer term resumes forward control, enters the corresponding CFG term as part of the same CFG state.
+In the example above, there is a (statically possible) control-flow path from the entry block to the first return CFG term that does not pass through a definition of the CFG variable x.
 Compare with the following two examples:

 (let ([x 1] [y 2])